polychromatic/polychromatic/README.md

     sudo apt update
     sudo apt install polychromatic

-* Requires the **razer-chroma-drivers** package to be installed first.
+* Requires **razer-chroma-drivers** to be installed first.
+* Supports 14.04, 15.10 and 16.04.
 * **Optionally**, you may wish to add the `polychromatic-tray-applet` program to your start-up programs.

-* Packages for Ubuntu 16.04 depend on `gir1.2-webkit2-4.0`.
+#### Notes for Ubuntu 15.10 / Linux Mint 17 and prior.

-* Packages for Ubuntu 14.04 and 15.10 depend on the older `gir1.2-webkit2-3.0`.
+Polychromatic depends on a newer version of WebKit2 which are not available in these versions.
+Instead, packages built for Ubuntu 14.04 and 15.10 will depend on `gir1.2-webkit2-3.0` instead.

+If you intend to run or manually install from `master`, you must change `gi.require_version('WebKit2', '4.0')` to `3.0` first.

 ### Debian